enioka-Haute-Couture/jqm/jqm-all/jqm-doc/src/site/sphinx/jobs/packaging.rst

 ++++++++++++++++

 A jar created with Maven always contains the pom.xml hidden inside META-INF.
-JQM will extract it, read it and download the dependencies, putting them on the payload's class path. (the repositories used can be parameterized)
+JQM will extract it, read it and download the dependencies, putting them on the payload's class path.

 It is also possible to put a pom.xml file in the same directory as the jar, in which case it will have priority over the one inside the jar.

 JQM uses the Maven 3 engine internally, so the pom resolution should be exactly similar to one done with the command line.
+It includes using your settings.xml.
+There a few :doc:`/admin/parameters` that can tweak that behaviour.

 Conclusion: in that case, no packaging to do.